|Nutrition Facts (per serving)|

 Peel the butternut squash.
 Make sure to peel down to the brightest orange layer, getting rid of all of the peel, otherwise the squash will be tough when cooked.

-Cut the squash in half lengthwise using a long, sharp knife.
+Cut the squash in half lengthwise using a sharp knife.

 Slice the squash straight down until your knife stops at the chopsticks.
 Place each cut as close together as you can, about 1/8 of an inch is ideal.
 If you want to get super exact, you can put a ruler next to the squash.
 Repeat with the other half.

-Place the squash on a parchment-lined baking sheet.
+Place the squash on a large foil-lined rimmed baking sheet.
 Pat the top dry with a paper towel.
-Brush the top of the butternut squash with the melted butter.
-Lift the squash to separate the cuts and brush more butter in between the layers.
+Brush the top of the squash with the melted butter.
+Gently separate the cuts with your fingers and brush more butter in between the layers.
 Season with salt.

-Press the brown sugar evenly over the top of the butternut squash.
-You can also add more in between the layers.
-Bake for 45 minutes, or until tender and slightly browned.
+Press the brown sugar evenly over the top of the squash.
+You can also add more in between the layers, if desired.
+Bake until tender, about 45 minutes.